Five most common vector file formats.

 The Basics of Vector Format Files

-The above image shows the 5 most common vector formats.
-AI and EPS formats are the most common and preferred formats.
-AI being more popular than EPS.
+The above image shows the five most common vector file formats.
+AI and EPS formats are the most common and preferred formats, with AI being more popular than EPS.
 PDF files tend to work most of the time but can become problematic if the artwork is not layered.
-The icon with the internet explorer logo on it is a.SVG file.
+The icon with the Internet Explorer logo is an SVG file.
 SVG vector files work great for clip art that is not very detailed.
+Examples include solid-colored logos, USA flags, text only, and other simple graphics.

 Is My File a True Vector File?